Playing the victim: For manipulation

 Manipulators often play the victim role ("woe is me") by portraying themselves as victims of circumstances or someone else's behavior in order to gain pity or sympathy or to evoke compassion and thereby get something from someone.
 Caring and conscientious people cannot stand to see anyone suffering, and the manipulator often finds it easy and rewarding to play on sympathy to get cooperation.

 While portraying oneself as a victim can be highly successful in obtaining goals over the short-term, this method tends to be less successful over time.
 Dutch management scholar Manfred F.R.
 Kets de Vries writes that:

 Victims' talent for high drama draws people to them like moths to a flame.
 Their permanent dire state brings out the altruistic motives in others.
 It is difficult to ignore constant cries for help.
 In most instances, however, the help given is of short duration.
 And like moths in a flame, helpers quickly get burned; nothing seems to work to alleviate the victims' miserable situation; there is no movement for the better.
 Any efforts rescuers make are ignored, belittled, or met with hostility.
 No wonder that the rescuers become increasingly frustrated – and walk away.

 Victim playing may also be an attention-seeking technique, as in Münchausen syndrome.

 In political context

 According to Bosnian political theorist Jasmin Hasanović, in the post-Yugoslav context, the repeated emphasis on narratives of victimhood can function as a form of auto-colonialism.
 Hasanović argues that this dynamic reinforces regional stereotypes associated with the Balkans and aligns with external narratives that portray the region as inherently prone to conflict.
 In his view, this framing sustains a perception of continuous fear and conflict, which can contribute to the persistence of ethnonationalist ideologies.

 In media

 Selective portrayal of different groups or individuals as victims is used by the media to appeal to the sympathy of and mobilize both the political left and right.
-Groups or individuals are often selected on the basis of class, race, ethnicity, gender, age and/or sexuality.
+Groups or individuals are often selected based on class, race, ethnicity, gender, age and/or sexuality.